KDE/documentation-docs-kdenlive-org/user_interface/menu/file_menu.rst

 .. .. versionadded:: 25.04, as C++ interface

 •	Import a timeline with multiple tracks and clips
-•	Support for markers and guides
+•	Support for markers and timeline markers

 .. note::

    OTIO files do not contain information about rendering, so we get the render resolution from the first video clip.

-   OTIO markers on the timeline stack are converted to Kdenlive guides.
+   OTIO markers on the timeline stack are converted to Kdenlive timeline markers.

    OTIO markers on clips are converted to Kdenlive clip markers.
 Note that clip markers work differently between Kdenlive and OTIO; in Kdenlive they are shared between each instance of the clip, in OTIO the they are unique to each instance of the clip.